 Hexagon tiles and real-world uses of the 6-sided polygon

 Everyone loves a good real-world application, and hexagons are definitely one of the most used polygons in the world.
-Starting with human usages, the easiest (and probably least interesting) is hexagon tiles for flooring purposes.
+Starting with human usages, the easiest (and probably least interesting) use is hexagon tiles for flooring purposes.
 The hexagon is an excellent shape because it perfectly fits with one another to cover any desired area.
-If you're interested in such a use, we recommend the flooring calculator and the square footage calculator as very good tool for this purpose.
+If you're interested in such a use, we recommend the flooring calculator and the square footage calculator as they are very good tools for this purpose.

-The next use case is common to all polygons, but it is still interesting to see.
+The next case is common to all polygons, but it is still interesting to see.
 In photography, the opening of the sensor almost always has a polygonal shape.
-This part of the camera called aperture dictates many properties and features of the pictures taken by the camera.
+This part of the camera called the aperture, and dictates many properties and features of the pictures taken by the camera.
 The most unexpected one is the shape of very bright (point-like) objects due to the effect called diffraction grating, and it is illustrated in the picture above.

-One of the most important uses of hexagons in the modern era, closely related to the one we've talked about in photography, is the one in astronomy.
-In astronomy, one of the biggest problems when trying to observe distant stars, is how faint they are in the night sky.
-That is because despite being very bright objects, they are so far away that only a minimal amount of their light reaches us; you can learn more about that in our luminosity calculator.
+One of the most important uses of hexagons in the modern era, closely related to the one we've talked about in photography, is in astronomy.
+One of the biggest problems we experience when trying to observe distant stars is how faint they are in the night sky.
+That is because despite being very bright objects, they are so very far away that only a tiny fraction of their light reaches us; you can learn more about that in our luminosity calculator.
 On top of that, due to relativistic effects (similar to time dilation and length contraction), their light arrives on the Earth with less energy than it was emitted.
 This effect is called the red shift.

 Honeycomb pattern - why the 6-sided shape is so prevalent in nature

 The honeycomb pattern is composed of regular hexagons arranged side by side.
-They're filling the entire surface they span, that is, there aren't any wholes in between them.
-This honeycomb pattern appears not only in honeycombs (surprise!) but in many other places in nature.
+They completely fill the entire surface they span, so there aren't any holes in between them.
+This honeycomb pattern appears not only in honeycombs (surprise!) but also in many other places in nature.
 In fact, it is so popular that one could say it is the default shape when conflicting forces are at play, and spheres are not possible due to the nature of the problem.

-From bee 'houses' to rock cracks through organic chemistry (even including the build blocks of life: proteins), the regular hexagon is the most common polygonal shape that exists in nature.
+From bee 'hives' to rock cracks through organic chemistry (even in the build blocks of life: proteins), regular hexagons is the most common polygonal shape that exists in nature.
 And there is a reason for that: the hexagon angles.
 The 120º angle is the most mechanically stable of all, and coincidentally it is also the angle at which the sides meet at the vertices when we line up hexagons side by side.
-For a full description of the importance and the advantages of regular hexagons, we recommend watching the video.
-To those who are hard-core readers, we will try to explain briefly, and we recommend them checking how fast they read with the reading speed calculator.
+For the full description of the importance and advantages of regular hexagons, we recommend watching the video above.
+To those who are hard-core readers, read on (you can check how fast you read with the reading speed calculator).

-The way that 120º angles distribute forces (and in turn stress) amongst 2 of the hexagon sides, makes it a very stable and mechanically efficient geometry.
+The way that 120º angles distribute forces (and in turn stress) amongst 2 of the hexagon sides makes it a very stable and mechanically efficient geometry.
 This is a significant advantage that hexagons have.
-Another important advantage of the regular hexagon is that it belongs to the group of polygons that can fill a surface with no gaps in between them (regular triangle, square and hexagon).
+Another important property of regular hexagons is that they can fill a surface with no gaps in between them (along with regular triangles and squares).
 On top of that, the regular 6-sided shape has the smallest perimeter for the biggest area amongst these surface-filling polygons, which obviously makes it very efficient.

-A very interesting example that you can see in the video and experiment on your own is that of the soap bubbles.
+A very interesting example in the video above is that of the soap bubbles.
 When you create a bubble using water, soap and some of your own breath, it always has a spherical shape.
 This is because the volume of a sphere is the largest of any other object for a given surface area.

-However, when we lay the bubbles together on a flat surface, the sphere loses its efficiency advantage since a section of a sphere cannot cover completely a 2D space.
-The next best shape in terms of volume to surface area happens to be also the best at balancing the inter-bubble tensions that are created on the surfaces of the bubbles.
-Of course, we are talking of our almighty hexagon.
+However, when we lay the bubbles together on a flat surface, the sphere loses its efficiency advantage, since the section of a sphere cannot completely cover a 2D space.
+The next best shape in terms of volume to surface area happens to also be the best at balancing the inter-bubble tension that is created on the surface of the bubbles.
+We are, of course, talking of our almighty hexagon.

-The bubbles present an interesting way to visualize the benefits of a hexagon over other shapes, but is not the only one.
+Bubbles present an interesting way of visualising the benefits of a hexagon over other shapes, but is not the only way.
 In nature, as we have mentioned, there are plenty of example of hexagonal formations, mostly due to stress and tensions in the material.
 We cannot go over all of them in detail, unfortunately.
-However we can name a few places where one can find regular hexagonal patterns in:
+We can, however, name a few places where one can find regular hexagonal patterns in nature:

 - Organic compounds